utilForever/RosettaStone/Documents/HowToAddTask.md

 ```

 We suggest you to add new one,
-because old one could be implemented in `BasicTasks` with specific way.
+because old one would be implemented in `BasicTasks` with specific way.
 If you use old one, you have to check new task doesn't affect existing routines.

 In `ShuffleTask`, we choose `TaskID::SHUFFLE`.